-You can volunteer near home - you don't need to go to the ends of the earth to change the world.
-If you have money, give it to organizations you or your friends know personally.
-And if you're a professional, offer your time and skills.
+You can volunteer near home – you don’t need to go to the ends of the earth to change the world.
+If you have money, give it to the best volunteer organizations you or your friends know personally.
+And if you’re a professional, offer your time and skills.

 And beware of volunteering in orphanages – it might make you feel good but will only break those children’s hearts when you move on.

 Volunteering abroad isn’t made for everyone… but any woman can volunteer if she wants to!

 Married, single, mother, daughter, grandmother, gay, old, young, disabled… Charity and NGO programs are for absolutely everyone − it’s usually a question of finding the right fit.

 Volunteering can be hard work − that’s the point, after all.
 Whether sweeping the ground on an archeological dig or counselling out-of-school youth, you’re not expected to be ‘on holiday’ during your stay.